 In the summer of 2014, a team from Innovate Oregon was invited to Dayton to launch an Innovation Academy.

 Since that initial engagement, the impact of this partnership has been transformative for the school and the community.
-Not only has Dayton established its own Innovate initiative, the school has become a pioneer in develop new teaching methodologies utilizing an agile learning approach, modeled after leading industry practices.
-It has developed a set of classes on innovation and is in the process of building a new i3 Center where students will have the opportunity to be inspired, innovate and invent.
+Not only has Dayton established its own Innovate initiative, the school has become a pioneer in developing new teaching methodologies which utilize an agile learning approach, modeled after leading industry practices.
+The school district has developed a set of classes based around innovation and even built an i3 Center: a learning space where students have the opportunity to be inspired, innovate and invent.

-We are building this Center in partnership with local businesses, notably OnlineNW, a local Internet service provider.
-As part of this partnership, OnlineNW is constructing in Dayton a gigabit fiber-optic network that includes a revenue sharing agreement with the school district that will provide ongoing financial support for Dayton’s i3 Center.
+We built this Center in partnership with local businesses, notably OnlineNW, a McMinnville based Internet service provider.
+As part of this partnership, OnlineNW constructed in Dayton a gigabit fiber-optic network that includes a revenue sharing agreement with the school district that provides ongoing financial support for Innovate Dayton.

 What is happening currently?

 Dayton is currently embarking on several strategic partnerships with companies and businesses to develop new innovation initiatives.
 With help from our partners, we are focused on improving and exploring subjects like agriculture: the mainstay of our local economy, traditional and digital arts such as welding and media design in the i3 Center, technology throughout the school district, and opportunities that especially encourage student leadership.
 These partnerships include but are not limited to those with IBM, SparkFun and Stoller Family Estate.